![]() |

 Delta Dog; Daisy, whose eyes inspired Roberta Flack to stop and sing

-to her; Gertrude, a pit bull mix who was “Let Maine have its moose and Florida its manatees!
+by Bernadette Peters.”
+“Let Maine have its moose and Florida its manatees!
 In the heart of Manhattan, it takes a dog to understand the beauty of autumn leaves, the thrill of new-fallen snow and the promise of flowers on a rainy spring day.”

 Even as the economy for us humans bogs down again, the pet economy has proved remarkably resilient to a weak housing market, high unemployment and those diminished 401(k)’s.
 The industry has continued to grow through the recession, albeit at a slower pace, and last year, Americans spent a record $55 billion on their pets, according to the market research firm Packaged Facts, more than the gross domestic product of Belarus.